Gbukaa/security_week/workshops/week-2/ci_cd_overview.md

 ### Learning Objectives
 - Explain what CI (Continuous Integration) is
 - Explain what CD (Continuous Delivery/Deployment) is
-- Understand and get familiar with some real-world problems these best practices solve
+- Understand and get familiar with some real-world problems CI-CD solves
+- Describe a CI-CD pipeline using a diagram

 ### What is CI